-Various public meetings and information sessions will take place in your area.
 Please check for announcements from your municipality and local news outlets.

 Good Energy’s due diligence process required bidding suppliers to meet strict qualification requirements.
 Among other things, the request required suppliers to demonstrate financial strength and experience, as well as customer service capabilities.
 This process minimizes any chance of a supplier going out of business.
 If the supplier is bought, the purchasing entity will continue to provide supply service under the existing contract terms.

 No, there are no changes to your current meter.
 Eversource continues to read your meter.

 Good Energy will work with your community to obtain renewal pricing.
 Similar to the original term, eligible customers will be given the opportunity to opt out.